Soft Computing Approaches for Predicting Shade-Seeking Behaviour in Dairy Cattle under Heat Stress: A Comparative Study of Random Forests and Neural Networks: Introduction

-In our case, we will use three well-known algorithms of Supervised Learning: Random Forest (as a generalization of a Decision Tree, which will be the first) and Neural Networks.
-Random Forest has a range of applications in livestock farming, such as, for instance, in meat quality classification (\cite{SHIRZADIFAR2023100317}), fertility and reproduction prediction (\cite{HEMPSTALK20155262}) or environmental health management (\cite{VALLETTA2017203}).
-Neural Networks have also been widely used in similar contexts (see, for instance, \cite{GRZESIAK200669,NAQVI2022106618,LIN2023107638}).}
+While ML techniques are widely applied in {\bf livestock farming}, most studies focus on milk production (\cite{JI2022186}), disease prediction (\cite{LUO2023106059}), or feed optimization (\cite{ani14101497}).
+However, few efforts have targeted behavioral responses to environmental stress, such as shade-seeking, despite its critical importance for mitigating heat stress in animals.
+This paper addresses this gap by developing predictive models adapted for livestock management in Mediterranean regions, which are particularly vulnerable to heat stress.
+In our case, we will use three well-known algorithms of supervised learning: Random Forest (as a generalization of a Decision Tree, which will be the first) and Neural Networks.
+Random Forest has a range of applications in livestock farming, such as, for instance, prediction of milk production (\cite{JI2022186}), disease detection (\cite{LUO2023106059}), meat quality classification (\cite{SHIRZADIFAR2023100317}), feed optimization (\cite{ani14101497}), fertility and reproduction prediction (\cite{HEMPSTALK20155262}) or environmental health management (\cite{VALLETTA2017203}).
+Neural Networks have also been widely used in similar contexts (see, for instance, \cite{GRZESIAK200669,NAQVI2022106618,LIN2023107638}).
+Details of these three soft computing algorithms can be found in Section \ref{sec:meth}.

 In this context, a relevant difference between these two types of algorithms (Random Forest and Neural Networks) lies in the concepts of {\bf explainability} and {\bf interpretability}.
-There are indeed many ML algorithms, for example, in the case of supervised learning, some of the best-known are, Linear Regression, Decision Trees, Logistic Regression, Random Forest, Neural Networks, Gradient Boosting, SVM, KNN, Naive Bayes...
 Explainability and interpretability are key concepts when it comes to understanding and trusting models.
-On the one hand explainability refers to the ability of the model to provide understandable explanations of its behaviour and results.
+On the one hand explainability refers to the ability of the model to provide understandable explanations of its behavior and results.
 In other words, explainability focuses on providing details and reasons about how and why a prediction was produced.
 On the other hand, interpretability refers to the ease with which a human being can understand the reasons behind a model's predictions.
-In this sense, Linear Regression and Decision Trees are interpretable and explainable models (called White Box Models) while Neural Networks need explainability (Black Box Model).
-In Figure \ref{fig:exp_int} we show a graph with the relationship between the explainability and interpretability of various machine learning supervised ML algorithms.
-Note that there are techniques (such as LIME or SHA) that can provide explanations for non explainable algorithms.
-In this article we will not use such techniques.
+Figure \ref{fig:exp_int} positions the three algorithms studied---Decision Tree, Random Forest and Neural Network---along the interpretability-explainability spectrum.
 Information about interpretability and explainability can be found in \cite{molnar2022}.